Other names for the Goldichon include the mystical-sounding “Golden Bichon” or “Golden Frise.”

 Both the Golden and the Bichon are happy dogs who love to spend time with their people.
 So, essentially, the Goldichon or Golden Bichon is happiness personified…and squared!

-This Bichon Frise Golden Retriever Mix takes after her Bichon parent in that daily walks are recommended to socialize her.
+This Bichon Frise Golden Retriever Mix takes after her Bichon parent in that you must take her for daily walks to socialize her.

 But if it's raining, or if you otherwise can't walk her, the small Golden Bichon is perfectly happy to scamper around your apartment or yard.

-Also, like her Bichon parent, a Goldichon is great with children, but children should be supervised nonetheless.
+Also, like her Bichon parent, a Goldichon is great with children, but you should supervise your children with her nonetheless.

 This is because the Goldichon is a smaller animal, making it easier for her to get hurt.

-A Goldichon may be prone to falling or might be accidentally stepped on.
+A Goldichon may be prone to falling, or someone might accidentally step on her.
 You must always keep an eye on the area around your feet when walking around your Goldichon.

 Like her Bichon parent, a Goldichon is relatively easy to train.
 However, she can also be thickheaded and independent at times.

-This may make housebreaking difficult and so, for this, a crate is recommended.
+This may make housebreaking difficult and so, for this, those in-the-know recommend a crate until she becomes an expert at it.

-A Goldichon is not quite as big as her Golden parent, and not quite as small as her Bichon parent.
-She's somewhere in between but leans more toward the smaller side.
+A Goldichon is not quite as big as her Golden parent, but not quite as small as her Bichon parent.
+She's somewhere in between, but she tends to lean more toward the smaller side.

-Many Goldichon owners tend to overprotect their Goldichons due to their size.
-However, this can backfire, as the independent little dog may develop shyness, or become scared or spoiled.
+Many owners overprotect their Goldichons due to their size.
+However, this can backfire, as the independent little dog may develop shyness, or can become scared or spoiled.

 Health Problems that Can Affect a Goldichon